Table of Contents

 - Leave and Return Procedures

-For a variety of reasons, rather than withdrawing, a student may choose to remain at MIT and finish the semester on a reduced load.
+For a variety of reasons, rather than taking a leave, a student may choose to remain at MIT and finish the semester on a reduced load.
 The Registrar's Office defines a reduced load as a registration load of less than full-time (36 units).
 This should be arranged by the student, with the concurrence of the academic advisor and a dean in Student Support Services (S3).
 Subjects that cannot be completed during the term should be dropped by Drop Date.
 Late drops require a petition to the Committee on Academic Performance (CAP).
 Students should consult the student financial aid staff in Student Financial Services, 11-120, about possible adjustments in financial aid.
 International students are required by immigration regulations to be registered full-time when school is in session in order to maintain legal status in the United States.
 Students should check with the International Students Office if they have any questions.